Well Played Publications

 What makes a game good? or bad? or better?

-Well Played is a community of industry professionals, academics, and media professionals working together on the journal, books, singles and events as well as sharing topics for Well Played.
-It is a forum for in-depth close readings of games that parse out the various meanings to be found in the experience of playing a game.
+Well Played is a community of industry professionals, academics, and media professionals with an Editorial Advisory, working together on the journal, books, singles and events as well as sharing topics for Well Played.
+It’s a diamond open-access academic publishing initiative in which contributors retain all their intellectual property, and neither contributors nor readers are charged fees.
+Well Played is a forum for in-depth close readings of games that parse out the various meanings to be found in the experience of playing a game.
 Contributors are encouraged to look at games through all three senses of “well played,” analyzing sequences in a game in detail in order to illustrate and interpret how the various components of a game can come together to create a fulfilling playing experience unique to this medium.
 Through our contributors, Well Played provides a variety of perspectives on the value of games.

 Games are a complex medium that merits careful interpretation and insightful analysis.
 By inviting contributors to look closely at games and the experience of playing them, we hope to expand the discussion, and show how games are well played in a variety of ways.